 School nomination allotment is based on school size or enrollment numbers as reported to DESE and on previous MSA nominations.
 We wished to clear up confusion that has shown itself in the past between smaller and larger districts.
 Smaller districts, with 1 high school, would receive nomination totals for that high school.
 Larger districts would receive allotments for their entire district rather than by school.
 MSA wished to streamline the process by breaking down nominations by high school rather than district.
 However, if your district wishes to continue to submit your nominations based on the total nominations of your district, you may do so.
 Please note that if the district decides to coordinate nominations, the total number cannot exceed the sum of the individual school totals.

-Normally, MSA would require an aptitude test score or an I.Q. test score for all nominations.
-Due to COVID-19, we are not requiring aptitude tests for 2021 Nominations.
-Scholars will be scored based on three categories: GPA, letters of recommendation and student essays.
+MSA requires an aptitude test score for all nominations.
+Scholars will be scored based on four categories: GPA, aptitude test scores, letters of recommendation and student essays.

 OPTIONAL I.Q.
 TEST SCORES

-Normally, MSA would require an aptitude test score or an I.Q. test score for all nominations.
-Due to COVID-19, we are not requiring I.Q. test scores for 2021 Nominations.
-Scholars will be scored based on three categories: GPA, letters of recommendation and student essays.
+MSA does not require an I.Q. test score for all nominations.
+Due to inequity in the cost of I.Q. tests and the ability of schools to cover said costs, I.Q. test scores are no longer required for nominations.
+Scholars will be scored based on four categories: GPA, aptitude test score, letters of recommendation and student essays.